- Nick Saban is the head football coach for the University of Alabama Crimson Tigers

-- Holds more national championship titles than any other active college football coach
+- He has won six national championship titles more national championship titles, which is more than any other active college football coach

 - The first coach in college football history to win national championships with two different schools